Mactto/Mactto/README.md

 I'm a third year backend developer, working with frameworks based on python and javascript.
 Currently, I'm in my fourth year of university and working at the company on the side.
-Recently, I've been studying technologies like Hadoop and Spark with an interest in large-scale data processing.

 ### 🏢 Career